 The main criteria for supplier membership is that companies should:

-- Have an established track record in the interiors sector
+- Have an established track record in the finishes and interiors sector

 - Be financially stable